-Here are some of my favorite ways of finding companies that may be interested in sponsoring your site:
+Here are some of my favorite ways of finding companies that may be interested in sponsoring your blog:

 - Check Facebook, Twitter and other social media.
 Identify the related brands that spend money advertising on these platforms.

 - Go to your competitors and other relevant sites and see which companies advertise there.
 What brand is in the sidebar?
 Who sponsors their podcast?
 What company is featured in their newsletter?

 - Identify conferences, trade shows and similar events in the field you’re working in.
 Find the official websites of these events and look at the list of companies participating, sponsoring, or attending.

 Next up is the critical, personalized email pitch that you need to send to each of the relevant brands.

-9 steps to get your emails read and replied to
+9 steps to getting your emails read and replied to